Last updated: December 28, 2018

 The host also offers a knowledgebase — this is quite good and covers most of the basics customers will need to know.
 The support area also includes FAQs and a handful of (extremely basic) video tutorials.
 The videos I found on its YouTube channel were useful, if fairly short.

 Omnis Network uses social media channels to keep customers informed about downtime.
-This unfortunately presents a fairly skewed picture of the quality of its service; for example, on its Facebook page, every single message relates to downtime or a DDOS attack.
+This, unfortunately, presents a fairly skewed picture of the quality of its service; for example, on its Facebook page, every single message relates to downtime or a DDOS attack.
 It would probably benefit from some positive messages to break up the bad news.

 Omnis Network in the News

-I checked several tech news blogs and didn’t find any stories about about Omnis Network or its services.
+I checked several tech news blogs and didn’t find any stories about Omnis Network or its services.

 Omnis Network Control Panel